hychn/hychn.github.io/md/workout.md

 * watch the knees
 * warm up with no weight to get used to the movement

-* Use the machine to get the feeling
 * Need to lean back
 * Get a comfortable stance (Lock shoudler and place weight on there kinda like the other lifts)